 3. Provide the date and process for when the competitive procurement of the One-Stop Operator(s) occurred.
-Include the expected length of the contract (one-four years).
+Include the expected length of the contract (one-four years) and the current year of the contract (e.g., Year one of possible three).

-The One Stop Operators for our seven (7) centers were procured through our WIOA Adult, Dislocated Worker and Youth Request for Proposal process that was released January 2020, followed by a bidders conference, and responses were due February 2020.
-The HCWDB made the recommendation of service providers and the one stop operators at its regularly scheduled meeting in March 2020.
+The PY23 Service Provider and One Stop Operators for our seven (7) centers were procured through our WIOA Request for Proposal process that was released January 2023, followed by a bidders conference, and responses were due February 2023.
+The HCWDB made the recommendation of service providers and the one stop operators at its regularly scheduled meeting in March 2023.
 Mayland Community College (MCC) was selected as the Operator and Service Provider for Avery/Mitchell/Yancey counties.
-Goodwill was selected as the Service Provided for Alleghany/Ashe/Watauga/Wilkes Counties, while DWS was selected as the One-Stop Operator for these counties.
-Contracts are typically one year contracts with the option to renew based on satisfactory performance.
-Contracts were extended for a second year, of the three year cycle.
+Goodwill was selected as the Service Provider for Alleghany/Ashe/Watauga/Wilkes Counties, while DWS was selected as the One-Stop Operator for these counties.
+Contracts are typically one-year contracts with the option to renew based on satisfactory performance for up to three years.